 Please note the items marked with a (>).
 These are essential to fulfill graduation requirements.

 Online Graduation Application

-Students must apply online to graduate.
-To do this, log in to the student portal.
-Scroll to the bottom and select Apply for Graduation.
+Students must must apply online to graduate through buff portal on the “apply for graduation” card in order to have the degree awarded.
 This notifies the Graduate School and your department that you intend to graduate, and it provides necessary information to the Registrar's Office for ordering and shipping diplomas.
 If you do not complete requirements for the graduation you indicate on the online application, you must apply online to graduate for the new graduation date.
 You must apply to graduate online whether or not you plan to attend the ceremony.
 Detailed instructions for applying to graduate can be found at http://www.colorado.edu/registrar/students/graduation/apply.